zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## Documentation

-Documentation are available on the [Wiki](https://zigbeefordomoticz.github.io/wiki)
+Documentation in English, French and Dutch (needs updates) are available on the [Wiki](https://zigbeefordomoticz.github.io/wiki)

 ## Support